oraclespainpresales/WorkshopVBCS-Takephoto/00/readme.md

 ![](./images/vbs-app-09.gif)

-Drag and Drop an **Input Text** component to the mobile grid layout.
+Scroll up or search an **Input Text** component and drag and drop to the Design window, inside the *Form Layout*.

 ![](./images/vbs-app-10.gif)

-Now you will create other **Input Text** but dragging and drop in the Structure menu, instead of drag and drop over the mobile layout.
-Drag and Drop over the Structure menu gives you more control creating the mobile layout.
+Now you will create other **Input Text** but dragging and drop in the Structure menu, instead of drag and drop over Design window.
+Drag and Drop over the Structure menu gives you more control when you are creating the mobile layout.

 ![](./images/vbs-app-11.gif)